XRPLF/xrpl.js/README.md

     ````shell
     npm install --save-dev react-app-rewired
     ````
-    2. Add `config-overrides.js` to project root
+    2. At the project root, add a file named `config-overrides.js` with the following content:

     ```javascript
     const webpack = require('webpack');